 Submission of the SAT and/or ACT scores for international students who are non-U.S. citizens or permanent residents is optional for the purpose of admission.
 In the cases of LMU’s most competitive majors, it is expected that students who do not submit these test scores will be able to provide alternative predicted or completed test or diploma scores such as an International Baccalaureate Diploma (IB), Advanced Placement (AP) courses, AS or A levels, or rigorous national exams or diplomas (e.g. Chinese Gaokao, German Abitur, French Baccalaureate, etc.).
 SAT/ACT scores are required to be considered for merit-based scholarship eligibility.

 Please feel free to contact us at email@example.com with any questions and your individual circumstances.
 All international students are required to submit TOEFL or IELTS unless waived by the Office of International Outreach.
 For more detailed information please view our Testing Options.

 Applicants applying from outside the U.S. who are U.S. citizens or U.S. dual citizens are REQUIRED to submit an ACT or SAT score as part of their LMU application requirements.

 Have your SAT or ACT test scores submitted directly to the Office of Admission from either:

 LMU's CEEB code is 4403.
-SAT Subject test scores are not required.
+SAT Subject tests are not a part of the LMU application requirements, and are therefore not required.